Musée Henri Martin

 The airy nave of Cahors’ Romanesque cathedral, consecrated in 1119, is topped by two cupolas (at 18m wide, the largest in France).
 Some...

 Les Docks is a former warehouse turned cultural centre near the Pont Valentré, with regular gigs, theatre, films and a multimedia cafe.

 From top locally sourced foods to a superb regional wine list, this elegant but fun restaurant serves excellent – and ever-changing –...

 Pont Valentré information

-The six-span Pont Valentré, on the western side of the city, south of the train station, is one of France’s most iconic medieval bridges, built as part of the town’s defences in the 14th century.
+The seven-span Pont Valentré, on the western side of the city, south of the train station, is one of France’s most iconic medieval bridges, built as part of the town’s defences in the 14th century.
 The parapets projecting from two of its three tall towers were designed to allow defenders to drop missiles on attackers below.
-On the bank opposite the bridge, numerous Roman coins have been found at the natural spring known as the Fontaine des Chartreux – dedicated to the city’s Gallo-Roman goddess Divona – which still supplies the city's drinking water.
+On the bank opposite the bridge, the Fontaine des Chartreux , dedicated to the city’s Gallo-Roman goddess Divona, was what the city was originally built around, and still supplies the drinking water.